Golden State Mutual Life Insurance Building (1949)

 The Golden State Mutual Life Insurance Building is a landmark 5-story, 84 ft office building in the Late Modern style built in 1949 as the headquarters for its namesake company.
 The building was designed by Paul Revere Williams, the noted African-American Architect.
-The building is located in West Adams in South Los Angeles about 3.5 miles southwest of Downtown Los Angeles and 2 miles northwest of Exposition Park and USC.
+The building is located in West Adams in South Los Angeles about 3.5 miles southwest of Downtown Los Angeles and 2 miles northwest of Exposition Park and USC at the intersection of Adams Blvd and Western Avenue.
 This was the company's second building to bear this name, the first having been built in 1928.

-Design and Construction
+Design and construction

 Founded in 1925 Golden State Mutual Life Insurance Company (GSM) was the largest African American owned insurance company in the Western United States and was the first to offer all persons life insurance regardless of race.
 The company grew extensively during the 1920s and 1930s serving this previously unserved market.

 In 1946 the board of the Golden State Mutual Company decided it had outgrown its second 1928 building on Central Ave (also an historic building) and to relocate to a new site at the corner of West Adams Boulevard and South Western Ave (1999 West Adams) in the West Adams District.
 At that time this location was described as "most attractive business corners outside of downtown Los Angeles" due to its convenient location on major bus lines.
 The company's decision to locate here, in part, signaled the decline of the Central Avenue District for the City's African American Population.

 The company commissioned Paul Williams as the architect for the new building.
 He designed the five-story steel and concrete structure (with mezzanine and basement levels) to accommodate over 300 employees and planned its interior "around the way the company operates" with a 400-seat auditorium with state of the art audiovisual equipment, a 150-person cafeteria, and employee lounge and medical department.
 The generous two story main lobby was flanked by two murals by Charles H. Alston and Hale A. Woodruff that represented the history of African American in California from the state's founding to the then present day.